medic/cht-docs/content/en/core/overview/translations.md

   - Add the language to the [`LOCAL_NAME_MAP` in api](https://github.com/medic/cht-core/blob/master/api/src/translations.js#L8).
 Use the language code for the key, and the local name followed by the English name for the language in brackets, eg: "fr: 'Français (French)'".
   - Import the moment language pack in the [root app.js file](https://github.com/medic/cht-core/blob/master/webapp/src/js/app.js#L39).
 If moment doesn't provide the required language pack you may need to contribute it upstream to the moment library.
 - *In POEditor*
-  - In the [Medic Mobile project](https://poeditor.com/projects/view?id=33025), add the language
+  - In the [CHT Core project](https://poeditor.com/projects/view?id=33025), add the language
   - Add translations for a new language in the POEditor app
   - Export file from POEditor to GitHub, as described below